Horizon-School-of-Digital-Technologies/kubernetes-labguide/chapters/kubernetes-dynamic-storage-provisioning.md

   resources:
     requests:
       storage: 2Gi
-  storageClassName: nfs
+  storageClassName: gp2

 ```

-`if you are not using a Ubuntu bases setup described in the installation part of this guide, set  StorageClassName to "local-path" instead of "nfs" in the above file.`
+`if you are using your own cluster, make sure to use the right storage class.`

 create the Persistent Volume Claim and validate